ningweinw/iengage/project-files/gamification/Data and AI/AI in Call Center.md

         </div>
     </div>

-    <h2>2.
-How can SSML be used to enhance the naturalness and expressiveness of Text-to-Speech (TTS) outputs in a call center environment?</h2>
+2. How can SSML be used to enhance the naturalness and expressiveness of Text-to-Speech (TTS) outputs in a call center environment?
     <button onclick="toggleSolution('solution2')">Show Solution</button>
     <div id="solution2" style="display:none;">
         <div class="benefit">